 Gather the ingredients.

 Pour the rums, juices, and syrups into a cocktail shaker filled with ice.

 Strain into a collins glass filled with ice.

 Garnish with an orange slice and cherry skewer.
 Serve and enjoy.

 Trader Vic's Navy Grog: There is not a big difference in this recipe from Don the Beachcomber's above.
 The key difference is the use of pimento dram (or an allspice syrup) in place of the honey syrup.
-Also, notice that less grapefruit is used here and there is one of the few Navy grog recipes that skip the soda.
+Also, notice that less grapefruit is used here and this is one of the few Navy grog recipes that skip the soda.